keefecn/technical-share/平台与编程语言/源码剖析/python_web框架源码剖析.md

     @classmethod
     def as_view(cls, name, *class_args, **class_kwargs):
-        """Converts the class into an actual view function that can be used with the routing system.
-Internally this generates a function on the fly which will instantiate the :class:`View` on each request and call the :meth:`dispatch_request` method on it.
+        """ 将类转化成视图函数。Internally this generates a function on the fly which will instantiate the :class:`View` on each request and call the :meth:`dispatch_request` method on it.